-Although it is not strictly necessary that the DF antenna be mounted high off the ground, a high installation is more likely to raise the antenna above the various obstructions that are likely to be encountered (e.g., trees, buildings, utility poles, water towers, and even the operating console).
+Although it is not strictly necessary that the DF antenna be mounted high off the ground, a high installation is more likely to raise the antenna above the various obstructions that are likely to be encountered (e.g., trees, buildings, utility poles, water towers, and even the DF operating console).
 A high installation is also advantageous in that bearing errors induced by non-uniform ground conductivity are likely to be reduced.

 It is therefore important that a best effort be made to select a DF site that is as "clean" as possible.
-Although site calibration is often a useful procedure for improving the instrument accuracy of a DF system, it cannot compensate for bearing errors caused by poor siting (see discussion in paragraph V-F below).
+Although site calibration is often a useful procedure for improving the instrument accuracy of a DF system, it cannot compensate for bearing errors caused by poor siting.
+(For a fuller discussion of this topic, see paragraph V-F below).